 Drought events create major constraints for water availability across the United States.
-While drought events often impact farming and food production, they also profoundly affect urban and suburban areas where turfgrass is a primary irrigated ground cover.
-In these systems, healthy turfgrass reduces erosion and runoff by stabilizing the soil, and transpiration (i.e., water uptake through the turf plant and out the stomata) creates a cooling effect that reduces temperatures and urban heat island effect.
+While such events often impact farming and food production, they also profoundly affect urban and suburban areas where turfgrass is a primary irrigated ground cover.
+Healthy turfgrass reduces erosion and runoff by stabilizing the soil, and transpiration (i.e., water uptake through the turf plant and out the stomata) creates a cooling effect that reduces temperatures and urban heat island effect.

-When drought threatens water availability, soils can dry to the extent that turf either goes dormant or dies, negating the positive impact of turfgrass in these ecosystems.
-In addition, once soils become dry, they can develop water repellency or hydrophobicity, which makes it extremely difficult for water to penetrate and re-wet these soils.
+When drought threatens water availability, soils can dry to the extent that turf either goes dormant or dies, diminishing its beneficial impact on the ecosystem.
+Once soils become dry, they can develop water repellency or hydrophobicity, making it extremely difficult for water to penetrate and re-wet the soils.

 Soil Hydrophobicity